All Cleanroom Wipes Are Not Created Equal

 There are three main categories, non-woven, woven or knitted wipes and swabs, but whatever the choice, the first consideration should be its absorbency.
 Dependent on the material makeup of the wipe, absorbency can differ.
 Absorption is usually expressed in milliliters of liquid absorbed by one square meter of the material.
 However, some wipes work well with cleaning fluids or lacquers but will not absorb water.
 For example, polyester is petroleum-based so polyester wipes easily absorb gasoline, oils or grease.
 Cellulose wipes are good for water-based contamination.
 It is important to note that the cleanest wipes may not be the most absorbent, and wipes that soak up liquid easily may in return leave unwanted fiber and residue behind.

 The least expensive option is non-woven.
 These wipes are generally made from paper or fabric.
-Paper non-woven wipes are single-use disposables, for example, paper towels.
-There is a range of ‘hybrid’ paper wipes which use a specially engineered “non-woven fabric”.
+In addition, there is a range of is a range of ‘hybrid’ paper wipes which use a specially engineered “non-woven fabric”.
 This material has the strength, softness, and quality of a woven textile, but is produced at the volumes, speeds and cost of a paper.
 These lint-free wipes often are found in applications where re-contamination cannot be allowed, such as electronics and medical applications, therefore they are a good option within a cleanroom environment.

 Non-woven cellulose wipes, use glues or binders to hold the fibers in place.
 Binders can amount to 30% by weight of some non-woven products.
 The most common binder is a water-based latex such as polyacrylate.
 Many binders will dissolve when exposed to cleaning fluids, so wipes made with binders are undesirable in critical applications.
 They will leave adhesives, lint and fibers on the surfaces being cleaned, especially when wet.
 Most non-woven cellulose wipes simply are insufficiently strong, clean and absorptive to handle anything but the simplest cleaning tasks.